CongducPham/LowCostLoRaGw/gw_advanced/README.md

 - Based on Raspbian Jessie
 - Supports Raspberry 1B+, RPI2 and RPI3
-- Includes all the advanced features described in the gw_advanced github
+- Includes all the advanced features described in the gw_advanced github (have to update for new cloud management and downlink)
 - Get the zipped image, unzip it, install it on an 8GB SD card, see [this tutorial](https://www.raspberrypi.org/documentation/installation/installing-images/) from www.raspberrypi.org
 - Plug the SD card into your Raspberry
 - Connect a radio module (see http://cpham.perso.univ-pau.fr/LORA/RPIgateway.html)